Otterdays/Feeshman-Deelux/docs/BUILD_GUIDE.md

-# Feeshman Deelux - Build Guide & Troubleshooting
+# 🏗️ Feeshman Deelux - Complete Build Guide & Troubleshooting

+> **The definitive guide to building, developing, and troubleshooting Feeshman Deelux**
+> *From zero to fishing hero in minutes!*

+---

 ## 📋 Project Requirements